rajatsachdeva/C_PROGRAMMING/Udemy/Advanced_C_Programming_Pointers/PointerBasics/Readme.md

 What is an address ?

 `All the data stored in computer has some location i.e. address in the memory and that is called the memory address for any data present in the system.`

+What is Dereferencing/ Inderiction ?

+`Accessing the data present at the address stored in a pointer is known as dereferencing or indirection and same is achieved using indirection unary operation *`